 - Purchasing new tools (trimmers, hedgers, grading tools, cutting tools, digging tools, etc.)

 Can I Get a Landscaping Business Loan With Bad Credit?

 Yes, six of the seven products mentioned above are accessible for borrowers with bad credit.
 Your rates may be higher, and your terms may be shorter because bad credit makes you more likely to default.
-However, if you have strong cash flow or can provide collateral, your bad credit may have less of an impact on your rates and terms.
+However, if you have strong cash flow or can provide collateral, your bad credit may have less impact on your rates and terms.
 We can also customize your terms and payment frequency to ensure that you can make payments while staying current on other bills.

-The only option that is not accessible with bad credit is an SBA Loans.
+The only option that is not accessible with bad credit is SBA Loans.
 Compared to the other products, SBA Loans carry higher borrowing limits, lower rates, and longer terms.
 If you have bad credit, you’ll be assigned shorter terms to ensure you repay the loan in full.